Ankitshah89/FilmQueryProject/README.md

 * JUnit 5

 #### Lessons Learned
-* I learned the use of **Prepared Statement** instead of **Statement** to prevent the SQL injection vulnerabilities.
-For example, if we use **Statement** with a binder and use string concatenation it might change the SQL query, which is not what we want.
+* I learned to use **Prepared Statement** instead of **Statement** to prevent the SQL injection vulnerabilities.
+For example, if we use **Statement** with a binder and use string concatenation it might change the SQL query, which might lead towards a result we do not want.
 * I learned how to use  build tools like **Maven** and got introduced to  _xml_  files to work on dependencies.
 * The biggest fun personally was to translate relational database information to Java Objects.